Bernstein-type theorem for constant mean curvature surfaces in the isotropic 3-space: Relating results from a viewpoint of PDE

 So far, we have focused on surfaces in $\mathbb{I}^3$ with constant mean curvature.
 Now we turn our attention to surfaces in $\mathbb{I}^3$ with constant Gaussian curvature.
-For example, the following J\"orgens' theorem \cite{Jorgens} on solutions of the Monge-Amp\`ere equation is well-known. \begin{fact}[J\"orgens] Any entire solution $f=f(x,y)$ of $f_{xx}f_{yy}-f_{xy}^2=K$ for a positive constant $K$ is a quadratic polynomial. \end{fact}
+For example, the following J\"orgens' theorem \cite{Jorgens} on solutions of the Monge-Amp\`ere equation is well-known.